 Most of the deputies and troopers have their weapons with them when they are off-duty and have their vehicles and weapons with them at their home to improve response time to emergencies.
-Those weapon possessions are illegal under Ballot Measure 114.
+Those weapon possessions are illegal under Ballot Measure 114 when the officers are off-duty.